-10 Easy-to-use Tips to Promote Your Battlefield Business on Facebook
+How to Promote Your Battlefield Business on Facebook?
+Here are 10 Easy-to-use Tips

 Facebook is an essential part of a Battlefield Operator's marketing strategy.
 As a battlefield business operator, it is a good idea to try and keep up to date with the latest changes.
 Why?
 Well, because if your ideal customers are spending time on Facebook then your battlefield business needs to be found there too.
-For Battlefield Operators who target the Moms who are planning their kid's birthday party or sports team celebration then Facebook is a must.
+For Battlefield Operators who target Moms who are planning their kid's birthday parties or sports team celebrations then Facebook is a must.

 The first step is to create a business page.
 This is different from your personal profile.
-(For tips on how to create a business page download my free Social Media Master Class
+(For tips on creating a business page download my free Social Media Master Class

 2. Video, video, video

-Facebook loves video.
+Facebook loves videos.
 The company itself says: "Over 4 billion video views happen on Facebook every day."

-Facebook values video content over other content in their algorithm.
+Facebook values video content over other content in its algorithm.
 Blogger Lisa Corduff

-reckons that video posts last in the Facebook steam for 7 hours whereas still images only last for 3 hours.
-Post video to boost your reach.
+reckons that video posts last in the Facebook stream for 7 hours whereas still images only last for 3 hours.
+Post a video to boost your reach.

 Remember Facebook doesn't own YouTube, that's Google's baby.
 So ensure you upload your video directly to Facebook, don't just pop in a YouTube or Vimeo link.

 Facebook Live is exciting.
 By tapping the live stream icon, you can start broadcasting video live directly from your smartphone.
 You can also write an optional description of the event.
 As the video is being broadcast you can see how many people are watching and how they are reacting to it (like, love, haha, wow, sad or angry).